gordonhart/bf/README.md

-Serious face this time: the secondary purpose of this project is the interpreter; the primary purpose is to learn Rust.
+Serious face this time: the secondary purpose of this project is the interpreter; its primary purpose is as a playground to learn Rust.

 ## Objectives